sh-maxim/ss/README.md

 features/psiblast  -- saved input psiblast features with PSSM profiles from the 1st and 2nd rounds
                       (example.mtx.1 and exammple.mtx.2)
-features/hhm       -- saved input hhm features with HHM parameters (example.hhm1) features/temp      -- includes undeleted temporary files to track down errors for failed generation of input features input              -- includes example.fasta and 4 other sample sequences in FASTA format models             -- trained neural networks for 5 sets of labels each with 10 cross-validation trainings nnpython3          -- symbolic link to locally installed Anaconda Python 3 output             -- empty directory for output convenience QUICK_START        -- quick start instructions with examples README             -- a readme file with this content secnet.py3         -- SecNet executable which should be executed as ./secnet.py3 or /home/user/secnet_kit/secnet.py3 Test2018           -- files related to Test2018 data set from our paper Test2018/input     -- 149 FASTA-formatted sequence files from Test2018 Test2018/expected  -- expected secondary-structure predictions for all 5 label alphabets of 149 Test2018 sequences Test2018/test.bash -- a script that tests your SecNet installation on Test2018 and saves results to Test2018/output.
+features/hhm       -- saved input hhm features with HHM parameters (example.hhm1) features/temp      -- includes undeleted temporary files to track down errors for failed input features input              -- includes example.fasta and 4 other sample sequences in FASTA format models             -- trained neural networks for 5 sets of labels each with 10 cross-validation trainings nnpython3          -- symbolic link to locally installed Anaconda Python 3 output             -- empty directory for output convenience QUICK_START        -- quick start instructions with examples README             -- a readme file with this content secnet.py3         -- SecNet executable to be executed as ./secnet.py3 or /home/user/secnet_kit/secnet.py3 Test2018           -- files related to Test2018 data set from our paper Test2018/input     -- 149 FASTA-formatted sequence files from Test2018 Test2018/expected  -- expected secondary-structure predictions for 5 label alphabets of 149 Test2018 sequences Test2018/test.bash -- a script testing your SecNet installation on Test2018 and saves results to Test2018/output.
-                      You may compare your re-generated results with the expected ones stored in Test2018/expected.
+                      You may compare your re-generated results with the expected ones from Test2018/expected.
                       It is a normal situation when due to different hardware and software your predictions and expected predictions slightly vary by one or few labels.
 Your overall accurarcy will be close within 0.01-0.03% to the one reported in our paper.
 Test2018/output    -- an empty directory for output from Test2018/test.bash